googleapis/google-auth-library-python/CONTRIBUTING.rst

 Coding Style
 ------------

 This library is PEP8 & Pylint compliant.
-Our pylint config is defined at ``pylintrc`` for package code and ``pylintrc.tests`` for test code.
+Our Pylint config is defined at ``pylintrc`` for package code and ``pylintrc.tests`` for test code.
 Use ``tox`` to check for non-compliant code::